lorenzo-stoakes/linux-vm-notes/rough.md

   descriptions accordingly.

 * What happens when a new kernel mapping is added in page tables?
 Are all shared mappings updated?
 Or kept to a single PUD maybe?
-Probably just pre-mapped.
+Probably just pre-mapped. - `KERNEL_IMAGE_SIZE_DEFAULT` seems to indicate that the 512MiB kernel is pre-mapped.

 ## Interesting functions